 If you’ve read this far, you’ve covered the basics of the Google Merchant Center, and know that you need it to house your product data.
 But there’s more to the GMC than diagnostic data about your products and basic business data.
 In this section, we’ll cover the more advanced features that can actually enhance your campaigns and make your life easier.

-How to Create Google Shopping Merchant Promotions
+How to Create Google Channel Merchant Promotions

 Until recently, creating promotions for Shopping campaigns has been about as fun as pulling one of your own teeth.
 But Google’s recently released a new Merchant Promotions program that’s made it easier than ever to highlight your bigger promos: